rhymezip/TerminalMessenger/README.md

  **💻 Cross-Platform:** Fully compatible with Windows, macOS, and Linux.

- **⚡ Auto-Dependency Engine:** Automatically detects and installs requests, rich, and cryptography libraries upon launch.
+ **⚡ Auto-Dependency Engine:** The script is designed for a seamless "plug-and-play" experience.
+Upon launch, it automatically detects any missing libraries (such as rich, cryptography, or pyrebase4) and installs them for you.
+No manual configuration is required.

  **🔒 Zero-Knowledge Policy:** No readable logs or data are ever stored on the server side.